 SEDP 350.
 Special Education Middle School Supervision.
 2 Hours.

-Semester course; 1.5 lecture and .5 field experience hours.
+Semester course; 1 lecture and 1 field experience hours (delivered online, face-to-face or hybrid).
 2 credits.
 Prerequisite: SEDP 250.
 Corequisite: SEDP 460.
-Enrollment is restricted to students enrolled in the B.S.Ed. in Special Education and Teaching program who have been admitted to teacher preparation.
-The purpose of this field experience is to provide teacher candidates with practical experiences within the classroom.
-The teacher candidate will be observed and evaluated based on demonstration of their knowledge and ability to meet performance standards measured by the Virginia Standards of Learning in any of the following areas: curriculum and instruction, assessment, classroom and behavior management, collaboration, professional and ethical behavior, characteristics, IEP development and implementation, instruction for reading, writing and mathematics, and transition.
+Enrollment is restricted to students in the B.S.Ed. in Special Education and Teaching program who have been admitted to teacher preparation.
+The purpose of this field experience is to provide teacher candidates with practical experiences working with students with disabilities in a middle school classroom.
+Assignments will emphasize practical applications of evidence-based literacy assessment and instruction.

 SEDP 378.
 Teaching Math to Students With Disabilities.
 3 Hours.

 SEDP 379.
-Assessment Practices in Autism and Developmental Disabilities.
+Assessment in Special Education.
 3 Hours.

 SEDP 380.
 Teaching Reading to Students With Disabilities.
 3 Hours.